 Dr. Rezai’s work has been in the Wall Street Journal, New York Times, US News and World Report, USA Today, MIT’s Technology Review magazine, Newsweek, Time, The Washington Post, The Boston Globe, Reader’s Digest, The Los Angeles Times, Chicago Tribune, The Globe and Mail.
 He has appeared on numerous local and national radio and television broadcasts including CBS’ 60 Minutes, The Charlie Rose Show, Prime Time, The Diane Rehm Show, CNN, NPR, PBS, PBS Newshour the BBC, HBO, MSNBC, ABC, NBC and CBS Nightly News and The Discovery Channel.

 View Expanded Bio

-James H. Berry, DO, is director of addiction services and interim chair of the Department of Behavioral Medicine and Psychiatry in the West Virginia University School of Medicine.
+James H. Berry, DO, is director of addiction services and chair of the Department of Behavioral Medicine and Psychiatry in the West Virginia University School of Medicine.
 He is a nationally recognized expert in addiction psychiatry.
 He is the director of the WVU Medicine Chestnut Ridge Center’s Comprehensive Opioid Addiction Treatment (COAT) program and conducts training throughout the state on evidence based management of addiction.
 Dr. Berry received his Doctor of Osteopathy degree from the Michigan State University College of Osteopathic Medicine.
 He then completed a psychiatry residency at the WVU School of Medicine, followed by a fellowship in addiction psychiatry at the University of Hawaii Manoa.
 He is board certified in psychiatry and addiction psychiatry.

 Jessica Belt, BSN, RN, MHA, NE-BC